Skip to content

 Netflix and Chromecast used to be a one-tap combo.
 That changed in late 2025 when Netflix pulled Google Cast support from most devices.
 If you still own a Chromecast, here’s what works now and what doesn’t.

-Google also discontinued the entire Chromecast line in August 2024, replacing it with the Google TV Streamer.
+Google discontinued the entire Chromecast line in August 2024.
 Millions of Chromecasts are still plugged into TVs, though, so this guide covers both old and new hardware.

 • Netflix’s built-in download feature on mobile lets you save shows for offline viewing without any third-party tools

 Netflix removed Google Cast support from most devices in December 2025.
-Here’s the breakdown:
+According to Netflix’s official help center, casting is no longer supported on Chromecast with Google TV or Google TV Streamer.
+Here’s the full breakdown:

 Legacy Chromecast dongles (no remote): Casting still works, but only on ad-free Netflix plans (Standard or Premium).
 The ad-supported plan blocks casting on every device.